AdMoR/admor.github.io/_posts/2022-08-17-Plotting densely filled images.markdown

 In the previous post, we have seen ideas to handle plottable colors in neuron excitation.

 However, we remained at a very basic level of transformation.
 The quantization process can be very rough and does not respect the transparency that was used in the original optimization process.

-In this blog post, we will deep dive on methods for truthful post hoc color quantization process.
+In this blog post, we will dive deeper on methods for truthful post hoc color quantization process.

 In short :
-1 - We improve the basic algorithm for quantization and observe the qualitative results 2 - Using an alternative generation method, we improe the previous method with transparency handling
+1 - We improve the basic algorithm for quantization and observe the qualitative results 2 - Using an alternative generation process, we improve the previous method with transparency handling

 ## TLDR